-On-line I’ve gained popularity for: knitting the drupal socks, my involvement with The Linux Documentation Project, installing Debian on a remote server (my notes), acting as a standards advocate with the Web Standards Project, and generally being a woman in open source.
+Over the years I’ve been involved with several technology projects including The Linux Documentation Project and acted as a standards advocate with the Web Standards Project.
 Along with Gabrielle Roth, I coined “The Unicorn Law” which states “If you are a woman in open source, you will eventually give a talk about being a woman in open source.“

 I’ve written two books on Drupal (Front End Drupal and Drupal User’s Guide).
 My third book, Git for Teams, has been a best selling title for O’Reilly.
-I have contributions in Jono Bacon’s Linux Desktop Hacks, Earl and Lynette Miles’ Drupal’s Building Blocks, and Shannon Okey’s knitting pattern book Alt Fiber.
+I have contributions in Jono Bacon’s Linux Desktop Hacks, Earl and Lynette Miles’ Drupal’s Building Blocks, and Shannon Okey’s knitting pattern bookAlt Fiber.
 I make an appearance in The Yarn Harlot's book Knitting Rules! for my sweater disaster.

 For a more complete bio you can read about me on Wikipedia where information about me is maintained as part of the biography project.